mfwre/rsincron/README.md

 ### Currently working on
 Some sort of runtime checks:
-- [x] loop checks for missed folders, if recursion is on, and adds them to the active watches
+- [ ] loop checks for missed folders, if recursion is on, and adds them to the active watches
-- [x] general, configurable, logging (now it's very minimal to stdin/stderr)
+- [ ] general, configurable, logging (now it's very minimal to stdin/stderr)
-- [x] loop checks for removed folders
+- [ ] loop checks for removed folders
-- [x] XDG implementation: missing `rsincrond`, `handler_config`
+- [x] XDG implementation
 - [ ] better debug and info logging